Amiteshupadhyay/Counter-app/README.md

 To run this project:-
   first install node.
-  then go to this project directory. add node modules by "npm install". add bootstrap by "npm bootstrap -i@4.1.1". then npm start.
+Then go to this project directory.
+Add node modules by "npm install".
+Add bootstrap by "npm bootstrap -i@4.1.1". then "npm start".